MaxJakaria/iot_app/README.md

 ## Features

 - Add, remove, and view reminders.
-- Utilizes the BLoC pattern for state management.
+- Uses the BLoC pattern for state management.
 - Responsive UI built with Flutter.

 ## Setup Instructions